jomijournal/jomi_wp/wp-content/plugins/redirection/readme.txt

 * Dutch by Marlon Navas, Pieter Carette, and Bart Kummel
 * Hungarian by daSSad and Szépe Viktor
 * Turkish by Fatih Cevik
-* Romanian translation, thanks to Alina
+* Romanian translation, thanks to InboxTranslations
 * Greek, thanks to Stefanos Kofopoulos
 * Belarusian, thanks to Alexander Ovsov
 * Czech, thanks to Martin Jurica
 * Danish, thanks to Rasmus Himmelstrup

+Please submit bugs and patches to https://github.com/johngodley/redirection

 == Installation ==